MakeSchool-Tutorials/SA-2015-Games-Additional-Resources/P7-2D-Lighting/content.md

 ![](./light-demo.gif)

-I suggest going back and updating the properties of the light node and see how they influence the scene.
+I suggest going back and updating the properties of the light node in SpriteBuilder and see how they influence the scene.

 #Summary

+Cocos2D provides a mechanism to add brilliant 2D lighting effects to games.
+It has two requirements, normal maps for the sprites and a *CCLightNode*.
+Once these elements are added, enabling the lighting effect for a *CCSprite* causes a remarkable transformation.
+Use the effect to add a unique polish that will set it apart!
+Happy coding!